Liquid Micronutrients Plant Health and Color Booster – Sugar Chelated for Quick Uptake

-For wholesale or bulk orders and information please email us.
+For wholesale or bulk orders and information please contact us.

-MicroNutrients are designed to be used as a foliar spray to prevent or correct micronutrient deficiencies in plants as indicated by visual inspection of leaf or fruit, leaf analysis or soil testing.
+MicroNutrients are a plant health and color booster designed to be used as a foliar spray to prevent or correct micronutrient deficiencies in plants as indicated by visual inspection of leaf or fruit, leaf analysis or soil testing.
 The most common indicator of micronutrient deficiency is yellowing leaves.

-The ingredients in MicroNutrients are 100% water soluble and chelated so as to be immediately available to the plant.
+The ingredients in MicroNutrients are 100% water soluble and chelated so your plant health and color booster is immediately available to plants.
 We do not use EDTA chelates.

 Foliar Spraying is an extremely effective and efficient way to get MicroNutrients into the plants quickly.
 Results are often evident in 2-4 days after the application.
-To improve the ability of the spray to stick to the leaf surface we recommend using a quality spreader/sticker like our Formula Wetting Agent.
-Click on this link for more information: Spraying Tips
+Click on this link for more information about Spraying Tips.

 For those of you who are following the advice in our 4 Step Garden Fertilizing Program, we recommend using MicroNutrients on either the Growth Stage or the Flower and Fruiting Stage.
 One or two applications should be enough unless there are severe deficiencies.